anantrj421/necdedsec/README.md

-# necdedsec
+# farmmd
-Farm MD for NEC food hackathon
+Helper to farmers